Sudokamikaze/rom-buildscripts/README.md

 # rom-buildscripts
-Scripts for building/setuping/checking roms for mako/grouper
+Scripts for building firmware for any device

 # Install
 Execute this command at top dir